RobTillaart/UUID/README.md

 Feedback as always is welcome.

+### Breaking change in 0.2.0

+The return value of getMode is now more logical as variant4 == 4, instead of 0.

+The setVariant4Mode() is deprecated, use **setVersion4Mode()** instead.

+The 0.2.0 version and up will be based upon **RFC-9562** as RFC-4122 is obsolete.

 ### GUID

 Often one sees also the term **GUID** = Globally Unique Identifier.
-Since 0.2.0 this library has a **GUID** derived class which is a wrapper around UUID.
+Since 0.2.0 this library has a **GUID** derived class which is just a wrapper around UUID for now.

 ### Related